dscheerens/ngx-eager-provider-loader/README.md

         eagerProviderRegistration(providerFromOtherModule),

         // Defines the provider `RouteLogger` and marks it for eager loading.
 Note that the expression
-        // below is equivalent to: ...[RouterLogger, eagerProviderRegistration(RouterLogger)] ...eagerProvider(RouteLogger),
+        // below is equivalent to: ...[RouteLogger, eagerProviderRegistration(RouteLogger)] ...eagerProvider(RouteLogger),

         // Defines three providers and marks them for eager loading.